Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Preliminaries on metric spaces

 A function $f \colon X \to Y$ between metric spaces is \emph{$r$-Lipschitz continuous}, for $r\geq 0$, if $r \cdot d_X(x,x') \geq d_Y(f(x),f(x'))$; \emph{non-expansive} when $r = 1$; and a \emph{contraction} when $r < 1$ and $X = Y$.
 A metric space is complete if all Cauchy sequences converge.

 In this paper, we work with non-empty $1$-bounded complete metric spaces.
 These form a category $\CMet$ with non-expansive maps as morphisms.
 Restricting to $1$-bounded spaces allows us to include sets as \emph{discrete} metric spaces by setting all distances between distinct elements to $1$.
 This defines a left adjoint to the forgetful functor from $\CMet$ to $\Set$: if $X$ is discrete, then all maps $f\colon X \to Y$ are non-expansive.
 As a consequence, we can regard $\Set$ as a full subcategory of $\CMet$.
+An important example for this paper is $\nat$, the set of natural numbers, which is an object in $\CMet$.

-The category $\CMet$ is both complete and cocomplete.
+The category $\CMet$ has both binary products and coproducts: $X \times Y$ combines spaces by equipping the Cartesian product with the point-wise maximum distance; $X + Y$ combines them into a disjoint union by keeping elements from different components as far as possible from each other (\ie, at distance $1$).
 The singleton metric space $\unit$ is the final object.
-The product $X \times Y$ combines spaces by equipping the Cartesian product with the point-wise maximum distance; the coproduct $X + Y$ combines them into a disjoint union by keeping elements from different components as far as possible from each other (\ie, at distance $1$).

 There is another natural structure on the Cartesian product, the \emph{tensor} $X \mprod Y$, that combines distances by $1$-bounded truncated sum:

 Also the tensor product has non-expansive projections $X \mprod Y \to X$ and $X \mprod Y \to Y$, but generally no diagonal $X \to X \mprod X$, unless $X$ is discrete.
 Note the following universal property of $\mprod$: A map from $X \mprod Y$ to $Z$ is non-expansive if and only if it is non-expansive in each variable.